WordPress/gutenberg/packages/block-editor/src/components/inner-blocks/README.md

 *Options:*

 - `'all'` — prevents all operations.
 It is not possible to insert new blocks.
 Move existing blocks or delete them.
-- `insert` — prevents inserting or removing blocks, but allows moving existing ones.
+- `'insert'` — prevents inserting or removing blocks, but allows moving existing ones.
 - `false` — prevents locking from being applied to an `InnerBlocks` area even if a parent block contains locking. ( Boolean )

 If locking is not set in an `InnerBlocks` area: the locking of the parent `InnerBlocks` area is used.